Our Journey

 New courses, new partners, and Harvey Lodish joins as advisor

-FAS runs a new cohort of its Mentorship Fellowship with PhD students from Washington University in St. Louis, with thanks to Thi Nguyen, and expands its curriculum with an Optics Workshop from Janelia Research Campus's Advanced Imaging Center and a Good Scientific Practice workshop with the Max Planck Institute of Biochemistry.
+Alongside it, FAS runs a new cohort of its Mentorship Fellowship with PhD students from Washington University in St. Louis, with thanks to Thi Nguyen, and deepens the curriculum with an Optics Workshop from Janelia Research Campus's Advanced Imaging Center and a Good Scientific Practice workshop with the Max Planck Institute of Biochemistry.

 Martin and Daniel also connect with Wade Zamechek, Vice President of Development at the African Leadership Academy.